theblockstalk/upgradeable-proxy/README.md

      - public --> internal.
 Function calls could no longer be made. see contract _UintAdvancedV2k_ChangeVisibility_
    - **TODO:** test this more
    - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution.
-7. Change access modifier view to pure.
+7. Change access modifier view to pure or visa versa
-   - See contract _UintAdvancedV2i_ChangeKeyword_
+   - See contract _UintAdvancedV2l_ChangeKeyword_
    - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution. **TODO:** is this true???
 8. Remove events from the contract
    - See contract _UintEventV2a_RemovedEvent_
 9. Change the return type for function calls.
    - Changing to return solidity value types (uint, string etc), as well as arrays and tuples were successful
-   - See contracts _UintAdvancedV2k_ChangeReturn_ to _UintAdvancedV2s_ChangeReturn_ (all letters k-s)
+   - See contracts _UintAdvancedV2n_ChangeReturn_ to _UintAdvancedV2v_ChangeReturn_ (all letters k-s)
    - Changing to return structs was not tested due to limitations of the javascript web3 object at the time.
-See contract _UintAdvancedV2t_ChangeReturn_
+See contract _UintAdvancedV2w_ChangeReturn_
    - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
    - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution. **TODO:** is this true???
 10. Change the order of events